enemonsieur/offis_repo/PROJECTS/OFFIS/220628_1_Stress_Questionnaire.md

 - Distress: Distress appears to integrate unpleasant mood and tension with lack of confidence and perceived control
 - Worry: This measure the cognitive interference, created by our own, self centered thoughts during the task.
 Is Worry a measure of stress?
 Can the IBI of the HRV measure that?

-According to [[heltonCognitiveSlipsFailuresDaily]]   it's a self-report measure of daily stress state
+According to [[@heltonCognitiveSlipsFailuresDaily]]   it's a self-report measure of daily stress state
 	Recently, Helton et al. (2005) demonstrated that the SSSQ with minor modifications is a reliable measure of daily stress revealing the same factor structure.

 ## OTHER TYPES OF STRESS QUESTIONNAIRE: